 The QinQ is originally designed to expand the number of VLANs by adding a tag to the 802.1Q packets.
-The original VLAN is usually identified as Customer VLAN standard tags, it also improves the network security.

-(C-VLAN) and the new added tag - as Service VLAN(S-VLAN).
+The original VLAN is usually identified as Customer VLAN (C-VLAN) and the new added t-g - as Service VLAN(S-VLAN).
 By adding the additional tag, QinQ increases the possible number of VLANs.
-After QinQ enabled, the switch can reach up to 256x256 VLANs.
-With different
+After QinQ enabled, the Managed Switch can reach up to 256x256 VLANs.
+With different standard tags, it also improves the network security.